mikkoviitala/battlelogmobile/README.md

 Version 1.4.0.0 is available for download from Marketplace.
 This release adapts to recent BF3 Premiun and CQ DLC changes.
 See the [Issue Tracker](https://github.com/mikkoviitala/battlelogmobile/issues) if you want to know what is being developed for next release.
 You are also welcome to contact us via email or Battlelog.

+Version 1.5.0.0 is in verification process.
+This has some minor UI fixes and it also fixes issues in platform identification some user's have experienced.

 # Contact information
 * Email: [battlelogmobile@inbox.com](mailto:battlelogmobile@inbox.com)
 * Battlelog: [Mustavuori](http://battlelog.battlefield.com/bf3/user/Mustavuori/), [Riegetor](http://battlelog.battlefield.com/bf3/user/riegetor/)